groupserver/gs.profile.notify/docs/notifications.rst

 :URL: *Group page* ``/request_message.html``
 :via: The request membership form
   | ``gs.group.member.request.request.Request Form``
-  | ``gs.profile.notify.sender.MessageSender``
+  | :class:`gs.profile.notify.sender.MessageSender`

 Reset password
 --------------

 A link to reset a password, sent to an email address that is submitted via the *Reset Password* page, when the email address is recognised as belonging to a user.

 :Sent to: The person that requested the password reset.
 :URL: ``gs-profile-password-reset-message.html`` in the context of a user.
 :via:
    | ``gs,profile.password.request.RequestPasswordResetForm``
    | ``gs,profile.password.notifier.ResetNotifier``
-   | ``gs.profile.notify.sender.MessageSender``
+   | :class:`gs.profile.notify.sender.MessageSender`

-Topic Digest
+Topic digest
 ------------

 The topic digest contains a summary of the topics that were